CristianoQuartieri/QGIS_projectHandler/README.md

 The main advantage is being able to do everything without opening the QGIS editor for the project file and use the designed command, to make sharing faster and easier.

-To download the app (the exe in the dist folder) click on version under the RELEASES tag (on the right of the screen).
+To download the app (the exe in the dist folder) click on the version under the RELEASES tag (on the right of the screen).